salemilab/phyloFLACO/doc/pipeline.md

 # Need to fix:
-1. Need to remove duplicate sequences across flaco-blast runs because usher will actually add new sequence even if already in the tree
+1. Need to check for duplicate sequences across flaco-blast runs because usher will actually add new sequence even if already in the tree (says it doesn't, but I am seeing duplicates)

-2. Need to fix issue with multiple-lineage calling in pangolin.
+4. Need to add only reference lineages not already included in folder.

-3. What variant caller is being used by Orlando?
+5. Need to consider running pangolin on all data every time!

 # RETRIEVE REFERENCE LINEAGES USED BY PANGOLIN